teward/imaplibext/README.rst

 ### Where can I report issues or make Feature Requests?

-Issues and feature requests can be reported on the `Github Repository <https://github.com/teward/imaplibext>`_
+Issues and feature requests can be reported on the `Gitlab Repository <https://gitlab.com/teward/imaplibext>`_